Don't Turn Your Computer Off

 Both the iPhone and the iPad are more expensive than they should be.
 To reiterate, they're excellent products, as any good smartphone or tablet should be.
 And that's just about it.
 You can ignore the hype about Apple (iOS) apps being better or more abundant than Android apps.
 There are bazillions of great apps for virtually every computer and computer-related device.
 And, as with most things, it's not the number of available apps that counts, it's their quality and usefulness.
 (Although the truth is that there are far more - and better - apps available for Android than for iOS).

 So if you don't mind paying a hefty premium for the 'coolness' factor, pick up an iPad, iPhone, iPod, or Apple computer.
-It's like paying a BMW or Mercedes price for a Honda or Toyota, but at least you'll have a good product.
-(Am I implying that vehicles from BMW and Mercedes are overpriced?
+It's like paying a Mercedes price for a Honda, but at least you'll have a good product.
+(Am I implying that vehicles from Mercedes are overpriced?
 Uh, that's a whole separate discussion.)

 Seems as though practically everyone wants to synchronize Microsoft Outlook with their email, calendar, and contacts.
 And they think it should be easy to do (and they're right: it should be easy).
 But unless you use Microsoft Exchange Server, which is quite expensive ($700 and up), syncing Outlook can be very problematical (and even syncing using Exchange Server has its issues).

-To synchronize properly, there are bazillions of settings that must be precisely correct, including incoming and outgoing mail servers, port numbers, security settings ... the list goes on.
+To synchronize properly, there are bazillions of settings that must be precisely correct, including incoming and outgoing mail servers, port numbers, security settings...the list goes on.
 These settings are subject to many variables, and are not always readily available.
-And even if every setting is perfect, syncing still may not work properly.
+And even if every setting is perfect, syncing still might not work properly.

 It shouldn't be that difficult.
 But there are many companies involved, each with its own preferences, priorities, and protocols.
 They could choose to work together, but of course that's too simple and obvious a solution.